drcika/apc-extension/README.md

 ## ⚠️Important Notice

-This extension is specifically designed for configuring Electron and Visual Studio Code.
+This extension is your go-to tool for configuring Electron and Visual Studio Code.

-I have not developed anything or provided support for potential bugs.
-My role is to provide a bridge for configuring Electron/VS Code.
+I haven't developed anything nor provided support for potential bugs, but consider me your bridge to tailor Electron and VS Code just the way you like.

 ## Acknowledgements